Seattle Electrical Panel Replacement

 Electrical Panel Replacement vs. Panel Repair

-Not every panel problem means a full replacement is required.
-Some homes need a focused repair.
-Others have a panel that is simply too old, too small, unsafe, insurance-flagged, or too constrained to justify continued patchwork.
+Not every panel problem calls for a full replacement.
+In some homes, a focused repair is enough.
+In others, the panel is simply too old, too small, unsafe, insurance-flagged, or too constrained to justify continued patchwork.

 Panel repair may make sense when: